MahmoudHegazi/API-Lesson/README.md

 7. very important  create_app it's not optional name it's required

+# notes:
+* if you saw this error sqlalchemy.exc.OperationalError  fe_sendauth: no password supplied (problem in the postgres path missing something)

 #### CURL USED IN GITBASH for windows CMD deal with error and check windows command below

 # CURL post example